 - Since I made this for a custom printed circuit board, the jig will obviously require modifications to be appropriate for the specific PCB that you are using.
 My primary purpose of this is to share the general idea and basic design of my jig.

-.
+- An essential part of the jig is the stencil.
+My stencil was cut out of Kapton(R) and shipped to us by an online service.
 Although, I imagine you could make your own stencil using a Laser Cutter on a solid sheet of 2-3 mil polyimide.
 I am investigating this presently.

 - Another essential part of my SMT soldering process is our DIY reflow system.
 I'll leave that for a different Instructable but it is essentially a PID temperature controller hooked up to a 1550 Watt Black & Decker toaster oven.
 There are also several other ways to reflow solder paste such as using an infrared lamp or a hot air gun/pencil.

 - Graphic design software that can make vectors.
 (I used CorelDRAW at my local makerspace Maker Works, Ann Arbor.
 Inkscape is an open source alternative.)

 - Laser cutter.
 (I used the 50 W Epilog Laser at Maker Works, Ann Arbor.
 Check online for your nearest makerspace.)

 - 2 large hardcover books (or similar large flat object that can sandwich the jig when clamping)

 - Thickness of your wood (so you can find the correct laser power/speed/freq)

 - PCB thickness (Thickness will be important since the stencil needs to lay completely flat over the jig & the PCBs)